vespertilian/inactivity-countdown-timer/README.md

-# A vanilla JS library to automatically logout users after a specified time
+# A vanilla JS library to fire a callback or redirect to a url after a specified time

 This is a plain JS (Typescript) module that will fire a callback you provide, or redirect to a url you provide.
 After a specified time of inactivity.

-Can be used to transition away from sensitive on screen information and log a user out, if they forget to close their browser or tab.
+Can be used to transition away from sensitive on screen information and redirect to another page (logout or other page).
+Useful when a user forgets to close their browser or tab before walking away from their computer.

+Features
+ - Written in typescript and bundled as a UMD module.
-Provides countDownCallbacks to alert users they are going to be logged out
+ - A countDownCallback with the time-remaining you can use to alert users they are going to be logged out.
+ - A countDownCancelled callback.
+So you can stop showing time remaining.
+ - A timeoutCallback.
+ - Dynamically adjusting timer.
+Which will set itself to the largest timeout time, then change to timeout every second for the countdown.
+ - Syncs across tabs using local storaget

 By default the inactivity timeout is reset by these events: